Thymic Protein A (THYMUS EXTRACT) Overview Information

 Thymus extract is POSSIBLY SAFE for most people when taken by mouth appropriately.

 Because thymus can come from animals, there is concern about possible contamination with diseased animal parts.
 Any products made from contaminated or diseased organs might present a human health hazard.
 However, so far, there are no reports of disease transmission to humans due to use of contaminated thymus extract.

-Special Precautions & Warnings:Pregnancy and breast-feeding: Not enough is known about the use of thymus extract during pregnancy and breast-feeding.
+Special Precautions & Warnings:Pregnancy and breast-feeding: There is not enough reliable information about the safety of taking thymus extract if you are pregnant or breast-feeding.
 Stay on the safe side and avoid use.